LevelCheck is your acoustic advisor — guided workflows that tell you what to fix and whether it worked. No pro-audio jargon required.

 Open the app and you are measuring immediately.
 The live meter shows the current dB level, updating in real time.
-There is nothing to configure before this works.
+There is nothing to configure.

 Hears sound roughly the way humans do.
 Better for general listening checks and everyday loudness awareness.